daniel-centore/ParlerScraper/README.md

 NOTE: Usage while scraping could cause the DB Browser to crash (the scraper itself will show an error message in the log and retry until it succeeds).

+### Python + Pandas

+There are multiple examples in [python_example.py](python_example.py) for getting the data into Pandas dataframes.

 ### Other Languages

-Most languages have some way of accessing SQLite databases
+Most languages have libraries for accessing SQLite databases.
+Find one for your language.
+You can generally use the SQL queries from the Python example in those libraries as well.

 ## Parler API Internals